philippinespire/pire_ssl_data_processing/README.md

 Provide a link to both reports in your README.
 See other species READMEs for examples.

 ##### 1e. **Inspect your table and reports for red flags and choose a genome scope version.**
-* In your table, check the heterozygosity (values around 1% are common) and check for good model fit (>90%) in the max values (sometimes the min value might have a low fit but th$
+* In your table, check the heterozygosity (values around 1% are common) and check for good model fit (>90%) in the max values (sometimes the min value might have a low fit but the max value still high)
 * In your reports, check for a tight relationship between the "observed", "full model" and "unique sequences" lines in the first graph.

 If values in your table are relative similar for v1 and v2 and you found no red flags in reports, then use v2 estimates.